-- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports reviewed and agreed by the governing body. - Regular monitoring review of reports and data sources within governing body meetings, monitoring the impact of activities and funding streams, such as pupil premium. - Regular review of reports within Trustee meetings which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes. - Robust finance procedures and regular policy reviews ensure the school is operating within the regulations of the Academies Handbook. - Comprehensive audit checks, monitoring and reporting on the Academy's financial procedures, performance, estate management, maintenance programmes and Health and Safety - Reviewing appropriate financial benchmarking data, in order to compare the school's financial performance with other similar schools.
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports reviewed and agreed by the governing body. - Regular monitoring review of reports and data sources within governing body meetings, monitoring the impact of activities and funding streams, such as pupil premium. - Regular review of reports within Trustee meetings which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes. - Robust finance procedures and regular policy reviews ensure the school is operating within the regulations of the Academies Handbook. - Comprehensive audit checks, monitoring and reporting on the academy's financial procedures, performance, estate management, maintenance programmes and Health and Safety. - Reviewing appropriate financial benchmarking data, in order to compare the school's financial performance with other similar schools. - Trustees receive management account reports on a monthly basis.